Study sets, textbooks, questions

 c.
 The patient has no breath sounds in the left anterior chest.

 d.
 The patient has hypoactive bowel sounds in all four quadrants.

 Decreased breath sounds on one side may indicate a pneumothorax, which requires rapid diagnosis and treatment.
-The nausea and abdominal pain should also be addressed, but they are not as high priority as the patient's respiratory status.
-The patient's decreased bowel sounds are expected after surgery and require ongoing monitoring but no other action
+The nausea and abdominal pain should be addressed, but they are not as high priority as the patient's respiratory status.
+Decreased bowel sounds are expected after surgery and require ongoing monitoring but no other action.

 a.
 Measuring the quantity of emesis